MichiganTokenizers/SKL-FlowTestnet-Hackathon/planning.md

    -Waiving player will take place on Sleeper app, but Sleeper API pull will detect the missing contracted player, update contracts with IsActive = 0, penalty_incurred, and penalty_year.
    - Trading player on Supreme Keeper League site with options for trading next year's auction money.
 The trade will have to also take place on Sleeper app with players only.
 - **Contract Management**: Creating, viewing, and managing player contracts.
 After draft, before start of season, users will be prompted with contract setting page for newly drafted players.
 Can be accessed/changed up to start of season.
+  - Franchise Tag System: Each team can designate one player as their franchise player before the start of the season.
+    - Tag value is calculated as the greater of:
+      - Average of the top 5 contracts at that position from the previous year
+      - Player's current contract value + 10%
+    - Franchise tag can only be used on players with expiring contracts
+    - Tag can only be used once per season and must be declared during the contract setting phase
+    - Franchise tagged players cannot be traded during their tagged season
 - **Profile Management**: User profile and settings.

 ### Backend